Colias philodice: Life cycle

 The pale yellow eggs are laid singly on the host plants.
 The eggs turn red after a few days, then turn gray just before they hatch.
 The young larvae will eat one another.
 The larva is green with a white stripe running along each side of the body.
 The white stripes may contain bars or lines of pink or orange.
 The green chrysalis hangs up right by a silken girdle.
 Just before eclosion, the chrysalis turns yellow with a pink "zipper".

+Reproduction

+Virgin females of Colias philodice differentiate conspecific males (C. philodice) from C. eurytheme males on the basis of scent.
+Receptivity is characterized by taking up a fixed position and holding the abdomen ventrally between hindwings, and receptivity is identified by copulation.